6. CMOS

 6.4.
 Properties of CMOS gates

-The CMOS gate recipe of an output node connected complementary PFET-based pullup and NFET-based pulldown circuits offers a nearly ideal realization of the combinational device abstraction, since In the following sections, we will explore additional consequences of the CMOS gate design regimen.
+The CMOS gate recipe of an output node connected complementary PFET-based pullup and NFET-based pulldown circuits offers a nearly ideal realization of the combinational device abstraction, since- For each input combination, it will drive its output to an equilibrium voltage of 0 (ground) or $V_{DD}$, generating ideal representations of logical $0$ or $1$.

 6.4.1.
 CMOS gates are inverting